-5.1.1 Multicast Auto-discovery
+5.1.1 Multicast Auto-Discovery

 With the multicast auto-discovery mechanism, Hazelcast allows cluster members to find each other using multicast communication.
-The cluster members do not need to know concrete addresses of each other, they just multicast to everyone for listening.
+The cluster members do not need to know the concrete addresses of the other members, they just multicast to all the other members for listening.
 It depends on your environment if multicast is possible or allowed.